csc-training/elements-of-hpc/parallel-computing-concepts/types-of-problems.md

 task of slicing tomatoes.
 Finally Alice would assemble everything together.

-Animation idea: good the pizza making be presented as animation?
+TODO: Animation idea: could the pizza making be presented as an animation?

 Task farm and data parallel approaches can be also combined, for example, each worker could consist of multiple execution units, and the data related